mdawoud27/data_structures_and_algorithms/arrays_vs_linked_lists.md

 # Linked List vs Array

-*Both Arrays and Linked List can be used to store linear data of similiar types, but they both have some advantages and disadvantages over each other.*
+*Both Arrays and Linked Lists can be used to store linear data of similar types, but each has its advantages and disadvantages.*

-## Following are the points in favour of Linked Lists:
+## Points in favour of Linked Lists

-1. **The size of the arrays is fixed:** So we must know the upper limit on the number of elements in advance.
-Also, generally, the allocated memory is equal to the upper limit irrespective of the usage.
-This is not efficient in terms of memory.
+1. **Fixed Size of Arrays:** The size of an array is fixed, so we must know the upper limit on the number of elements in advance.
+Generally, the allocated memory is equal to this upper limit regardless of actual usage, which is not memory efficient.

-2. **Inserting a new element in an array of elements is expensive,** because the room has to be created for the new elements and to create room existing elements have to be shifted.
+2. **Expensive Insertion:** Inserting a new element in an array is expensive because room must be created for the new element, which involves shifting existing elements.

-3. **Deletion is also expensive with arrays until unless some special techniques are used.** For example, to delete 5th element in an array, all elements after 5th must be moved.
+3. **Expensive Deletion:** Deleting elements in an array can be costly unless special techniques are used.
+For example, deleting the 5th element requires shifting all subsequent elements.

-## Advantage & Disadvantages of LinkedList over Arrays
+## Advantages and Disadvantages of Linked Lists Over Arrays

 ### Advantages of linkedlist